yasershahi/bluestream/README.md

 ## Before Rebasing

-It's recommended to pin your current deployment before rebasing.
+It's recommended to reset rpm-ostree and pin your current deployment before rebasing.
 This ensures you can return to your current state if needed:

 ```bash
 # View available deployments